threatcode/packaging/README.md

 ## auto-update: apply common changes for all Kali source packages

-Inside a package directory, run `bin/auto-update` to apply many Kali specific customizations:
+Assuming that `$PACKAGING_DIR` contains the path to this git repository, once inside a package directory, run `$PACKAGING_DIR/bin/auto-update` to apply many Kali specific customizations:
 - updating the Maintainer field to the official value
 - updating Vcs-Git and Vcs-Browser fields
 - adding/updating debian/gbp.conf